jm1021/churchofjesuschrist/_posts/2023-08-20-romans-paul.md

 Is there a formula?
 Or is it a birthright?

 [Romans 8:14](https://www.churchofjesuschrist.org/study/scriptures/nt/rom/8?lang=eng&id=p14#p14)
-For as many as are led by the Spirit of God, <mark>they are the [sons of God](https://www.churchofjesuschrist.org/study/scriptures/tg/sons-and-daughters-of-god?lang=eng)</mark>.
+For as many as are led by the Spirit of God, they are the [sons and daughters of God](https://www.churchofjesuschrist.org/study/scriptures/tg/sons-and-daughters-of-god?lang=eng)

 ```
 Repent and be baptized, and have your sins remitted,